Saturday, October 15, 2011

 My faith is restored.
 For the first time in a long time, I feel like my passion, my enthusiasm, my determination has been reciprocated.

 I received a text today from Mike that read as follows: "This is a real rivalry.
 An original rivalry.
-No bullshit, watered down nonsense like the Yankees and Red Sox.
+No BS, watered down nonsense like the Yankees and Red Sox.
 This is legit."
 I was expecting a fun game and boy did I get one.

 Pregame started and the first story was that Nabokov (who hasn't played in an NHL game in a year) would be starting as opposed to Montoya who had played well the previous game.
 I figured he deserved to start again, but apparently in hockey it doesn't work like that.
 Different situations call for different goalies and lines.
 Understood.
 Gillies was announced to be in the lineup as well and I was excited to see an enforcer who I've heard so much of from my friends.